reemashivva/CF-2024-TT10-06/docs/info.md

 ## How it works

-An Asynchronous FIFO is a specialized memory buffer used for data transfer between two clock domains operating at different frequencies.
-It consists of a write clock domain, where data is written using a write clock (w_clk), and a read clock domain, where data is read using a separate read clock (r_clk).
-The FIFO includes a memory array to store data, along with write and read pointers to track where data is written and read.
-Additionally, it features empty and full flags to prevent underflow and overflow conditions.
-The synchronization logic ensures safe data transfer between the two clock domains, preventing metastability issues.
-When data is written, the write pointer advances, and when data is read, the read pointer moves forward.
-If the write pointer catches up to the read pointer, the FIFO is full, preventing further writes.
-Conversely, if the read pointer matches the write pointer, the FIFO is empty, stopping further reads.
-Special synchronization techniques, such as Gray-coded pointers, help in reliable communication between clock domains, ensuring data integrity.
+An Asynchronous FIFO is a memory buffer enabling data transfer between two clock domains with different frequencies.
+It uses separate write and read clocks, along with pointers to track data flow.
+Full and empty flags prevent overflow and underflow, while synchronization logic ensures safe transfer, avoiding metastability.
+Gray-coded pointers enhance reliable communication, maintaining data integrity.

 ## How to test

-To use the Asynchronous FIFO project, first, set up the system with two different clock domains—one for writing (w_clk) and one for reading (r_clk).
-Since these clocks operate at different frequencies, the FIFO ensures smooth data transfer between them.
-When w_clk is active, data is written into the FIFO, and the write pointer increments to the next memory location.
-If the FIFO reaches its maximum capacity, the full flag is triggered, preventing further writes until space becomes available.
-Similarly, when r_clk is active, data is read from the FIFO, and the read pointer advances.
-If no data is available, the empty flag is set, blocking further reads until new data is written.
-Since the write and read pointers exist in different clock domains, synchronization techniques, such as Gray-coded pointers, ensure reliable data transfer without metastability issues.
-To integrate the FIFO into a system, connect it to a producer module that writes data and a consumer module that reads it, ensuring data flow is properly managed by monitoring the full and empty flags.
-Testing and simulation in Verilog are crucial to verify that the FIFO correctly handles data transfer, prevents overflow and underflow, and operates efficiently across different clock domains.
-This project is particularly useful in high-speed data buffering, communication systems, and clock domain crossing scenarios.
+# Set the following inputs to control FIFO operation:
+ - write_enable (ui_in[0]) – Enables writing data into the FIFO.
+ - read_enable (ui_in[1]) – Enables reading data from the FIFO.
+ - reset (ui_in[2]) – Clears all stored data and resets the FIFO.
+# Writing to the FIFO:
+  - Check if the full flag (ui_out[0]) is LOW (FIFO is not full).
+ - Set write_enable (ui_in[0]) HIGH and provide data to the FIFO.
+ - On the rising edge of the write clock (w_clk), data is written, and the write pointer advances.
+ - Release write_enable after writing is complete.
+# Reading from the FIFO:
+ - Check if the empty flag (ui_out[1]) is LOW (FIFO contains data).
+ - Set read_enable (ui_in[1]) HIGH to request data.
+ - On the rising edge of the read clock (r_clk), data is output, and the read pointer advances.
+ - Release read_enable after reading is complete.
+# Additional Controls (if using a Debug Interface or Controller):
+ - Adjust Clock Domains: Modify write and read clock frequencies to test synchronization.
+ - Monitor Full/Empty Flags: Ensure proper flow control to prevent overflow or underflow.
+ - Pause/Resume Reads/Writes: Dynamically enable or disable operations based on system requirements.